cdent/etcd-compute/README.md

-Because `compute.py` inspects the system for a real inventory, you end up multiple-booking inventory if you run all the computes on the same host, but it is possible to do for testing.
+Because `compute.py` inspects the system for a real inventory, you end up multiple-booking inventory if you run all the computes on the same host, but it is possible to do so for testing.
 It is also possible to run `compute.py` on multiple hosts, but they must all be configured to talk to placement and etcd where they are is running.

-Then we can try to schedule a workload.
-Currently `schedule.py` must run on the same host as placement and etcd, but that can be fixed.
+Once `compute.py` is running, we can try to schedule a workload.
+`schedule.py` can run from any host that has network access to the placement and etcd servers.
+Modify `schedule.yaml` as required.

 ```
 python schedule.py 'resources=VCPU:1,DISK_GB:1,MEMORY_MB:5'